mrt-prodz/docker-godot-gdextension-builder/README.md

 [<img src="./screenshots/04.png" width="400"/>](./screenshots/04.png)

-# Note
+## Note

-This repository was made to help people getting started with Godot GDExtension C++ development without cluttering their operating system with various packages and softwares.
+This repository was made to help people get started with Godot GDExtension C++ development without cluttering their operating system with various packages and softwares.

 We use Godot 4.2 stable branch but if you would like to use a more recent version you will have to change `4.2` with another branch when cloning the `godot-cpp` repository.